AdamDemirel/arcx-challenge/README.md

 ## Design
 - [ ] Use only tailwind for styling
 - [x] Style the page layout as per figma
-- [ ] Style the date input as per figma
+- [ ] Style the button input as per figma
 - [ ] Style the day selector as per figma for:
   - [ ] selected start/end days
   - [ ] selected range